foreverphoenix/skyforge-wiki/getting-started/initial-setup/steam.md

 The problem is that `C:\Program Files\` and `C:\Program Files x86\` are so-called **UAC-protected folders** (UAC = user account control).
 UAC-protected folders in Windows are special because they require admin privileges for read/write permissions which can break various modding tools.

-**Therefore Skyrim SE must be installed to a location outside any UAC-protected folders.**
+That is why Skyrim SE should always be installed outside of these folders.

 ### Steam Libraries